Amrop Partnership: History

-In 2000, Amrop International merged with the Hever Group, creating the newly formed Amrop Hever Group.
+In 2004–2005, Battalia Winston joined Amrop as its US member.

 In 2005, Amrop Hever had more offices worldwide than any other search firm.
-In 2005, the firm had a €128 million in turnover.

-According to the 2005 the Economist special report Headhunters and How to Use Them, Amrop Hever, is a network of 59 independent search firms, operating internationally through a semi-integrated network guided by French law following a dual-branding approach with firms like Rossignol Todd & Associates in France, Saxton Bampfy in the UK, Seeliger y Conde in Spain and Dr Besmer Consulting in Switzerland.
-Those firms are more famous in local markets then Amrop brand, that help in enhancing local recognition.

 In 2008, NewsWeek included four Amrop's executives in the list the Most Influential Headhunters.

 In 2009, the name was changed to Amrop.

 In 2011, Amrop forged a partnership with the Swiss business school International Institute for Management Development (IMD) and launched its Trusted Advisor Program under the umbrella of Amrop University.

 In 2014, Amrop and the International Institute for Management Development (IMD) published a global C-suite study: 'Welcome to the Flight Deck' — exploring the human dimension of globalizing mid-caps.
 In the same year, Amrop was named among the 20 leading global executive search firms.

 Since 2015, Amrop has increased its presence in EMEA and relaunched its global Leadership Advisory and Board Services practices.

-In 2016, Russell Reynolds Associates completed the acquisition of the Norway-based Amrop AS.
-Following the acquisition, Amrop AS will operate under the Russell Reynolds Associates brand.

 In 2017, Amrop strengthened its global footprint across EMEA and Asia Pacific.

 Amrop also released a report titled Wise Decision-Making: Stepping Up to Sustainable Performance'.

 In 2021, Amrop Partnership and JM Search (an independent retained search and leadership advisory firm) announced a strategic alliance to expand global client reach.
-In the same year, Seeliger y Conde (SyC) which had been for 25 years the partner of Amrop left the group.
 While in Peru, the local firm consolidated the market share to 40% according to the analysis of El Comercio.

 As Diario Financiero reported, in 2022 the Chilean Pension Fund (AFP) selected Max Vicuña's Amrop headhunting firm to oversee the election of company directors, entrusting Amrop with the task of identifying candidates to represent administrators on the boards of companies in which AFP invests.

+In October, Amrop opened a new office in Madrid, Spain.
+In 2024, the company announced the opening of a new office in Santo Domingo, Dominican Republic, in Dubai, United Arab Emirates.
+In 2025, Amrop Rosin merged with Humanis Calgary, creating a new cross-Canada executive search firm.

+At the same year, the company opened offices in Japan, Colombia and Poland.
+In 2026, Amrop expanded Asia Pacific presence with offices in Singapore and Malaysia and in the Baltics with office in Lithuania.